cselab/pypi4u/README.md

 ### Data File
+The user needs to append a data file.
+This data file should be a text file that contains two columns, delimted by a space.
+The first column should be the value of the independent variable [*t*], while the second column should be corresponding function evaluation/measurement [*function evaluation*].

 ### Executing the Code
 After having filled in the parameter files, the estimators for the model parameters are simply obtained by either running `CMA_implementation.py` or `TMCMC_implementation.py`.
 On excution a text file named `CMA_estimators.txt` or `TMCMC_estimators.txt` will be created, in which the values of the estimators are stored.
 The last estimator in the file corresponds to the error estimator.
 It estimates the standard deviation of the noise, within the data set.